-See our Plastic Wave just inside the entrance of the Boole.
-This wave has been put together by artist and colleague, William Ruane, using the bottles collected by cleaning staff over the course of about 8 days.
+The Plastic Wave just inside the entrance of the Boole has been created and built by artist and colleague, William Ruane, along with members of the Green Energy committee, using the bottles collected by cleaning staff over the course of about 8 days.

 Up to 200 University College Cork students signed a Waste Reduction Bill to mark the national Sick of Plastic Day of Action on campus on 20 April .